Updated: Sep 8

 Think of your favorite band, and then imagine adding a handful of extra musicians for no other reason than to reach an arbitrary number.
 The same concept applies here.
 Most likely this ensemble of musicians have never played together before, or even met.

 This booking—your wedding reception—might be the first time they have even met each other.
-Per the agency rules, ‘band’ members are not allowed to introduce one another in front of the client or guests.
+‘Band’ members are encouraged not to introduce one another in front of the client or guests.
 The last thing they want is to for anyone to realize that they are meeting for the first time.

 In reality, you may be lucky to get a handful of the songs you requested.
-The singers will focus songs they know, that they like, and that they want to sing.
+Singers like to on focus songs they know, that they like, and that they want to sing.

-The music 'director' with whom you've been working is actually a salesperson in the corporate office and will not be at your event to listen to your complaints.
+To make matters worse, it is very likely that the music director you've been working with is just a salesperson sitting in a corporate office somewhere, and won't be present at your event to hear your complaints.

 What you end up with is a ‘band’ with general sloppiness in both their music and their presentation along with awkward pauses between songs, lots of breaks, a high potential for 'train wrecks', and no one to complain to the night of your event.

 BUT... the online reviews are so great though.